pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "You are what you love, not what loves you."
 --Donald Kaufman (character), Adaptation (the one good thing anyone said in that worthless movie)

-"[A Liberal is] someone who looks ahead and not behind, someone who welcomes new ideas without  rigid reactions, someone who cares about the welfare of the people -- their health, their housing,  their schools, their jobs, their civil rights, and their civil liberties -- someone who believes we can  break through the stalemate and suspicions that grip us in our policies abroad, if that is what they  mean by a 'Liberal,' then I'm proud to say I'm a 'Liberal.'"
+"[A Liberal is] someone who looks ahead and not behind, someone who welcomes new ideas without rigid reactions, someone who cares about the welfare of the people--their health, their housing, their schools, their jobs, their civil rights, and their civil liberties--someone who believes we can break through the stalemate and suspicions that grip us in our policies abroad, if that is what they mean by a 'Liberal,' then I'm proud to say I'm a 'Liberal.'"
 --John F. Kennedy

 "Those who make peaceful revolution impossible will make violent revolution inevitable."
 --John F. Kennedy

-"We choose to go to the moon and do the other things [like climb the highest mountain] not because they are easy, but because they are hard."
+"Victory has a hundred fathers; defeat is an orphan."
---John F. Kennedy
+--JFK

 "How can I adopt a creed which, preferring the mud to the fish, exalts the boorish proletariat above the bourgeoisie and the intelligentsia, who with all their faults, are the quality of life and surely carry the seeds of all human achievement?"
 --John Maynard Keynes